Skip to main content

 In Texas, you generally have two years from the date of your injury to file a personal injury lawsuit.
 Don’t wait.
 Contact us today to protect your rights.

-Premises Liability Accidents in Leander
+Premises Liability Cases in Leander

-High-risk accident areas in Leander include US-183 through Leander and into Cedar Park, US-183 and FM 2243 intersection, Ronald Reagan Blvd corridor, Crystal Falls Parkway and US-183 intersection, FM 2243 between Leander and Georgetown.
-If you have been injured in a premises liability accident near any of these locations, our attorneys can help.
+High-risk areas in Leander include US-183 through Leander and into Cedar Park, US-183 and FM 2243 intersection, Ronald Reagan Blvd corridor, Crystal Falls Parkway and US-183 intersection, FM 2243 between Leander and Georgetown.
+If you have been injured near any of these locations, our attorneys can help.

 • The Capital MetroRail Red Line connects Leander to downtown Austin, with the Leander station serving as the northern terminus